dmerejkowsky/dmenv/docs/contents/basic_usage.md

   to generate one, alongside a `setup.cfg` file.
 In this case, make sure to read the comments inside and edit it to fit your needs.

-* If you already have a `setup.py` or a `setup.cfg` file that contains info about dependencies, please note that `dmenv` the **extras require** dependencies to specify development dependencies.
+* If you already have a `setup.py` or a `setup.cfg` file that contains info about dependencies, please note that `dmenv` uses **"extras require"** dependencies to specify development dependencies, under the `dev` key.

 You are now ready to use `dmenv`.
 Keep on reading about the two main commands: `dmenv lock` and `dmenv install`.

 ## dmenv lock